TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 You could be 'wrong', which is a cardinal and unforgivable sin.

-I might *see* your critique!!!!!!!!!!! (oh no!)
+I might *see* your critique!!!!!!!!!!!

 People will think you're unprofessional.

-Everyone will hate you forever—
+Everyone will hate you forever.

-no i'm obviously kidding.
-None of these risks are real.
+So far, none of these risks are real.
 The biggest downside is that making a good critique *takes time*.
 And it opens yourself up to critiques as well.

 ## I wish more people critiqued my work

 I wish more people went beyond the surface level with my work.
 I don't like it when people tip toe around criticising it.
-I want to be criticised because then I get to defend my work, and learn about how people interpret it.
+I want to be criticised because then I get to defend my work, and learn how people interpret it.

 For me, this was one of the biggest benefits I got from submitting to [LIVE](https://2024.splashcon.org/home/live-2024) last year, and I was able to make my [cellpond](https://www.youtube.com/watch?v=eQgxFuw8f1U) project ten times better because of the feedback I got.

-So I strongly encourage you to submit if you're working on that same sort of thing, regardless of what stage your project is at.
+So I strongly encourage you to submit to [LIVE](https://2024.splashcon.org/home/live-2024) if you're working on that sort of thing, regardless of what stage your project is at.

 ## Harsh

-The feedback from LIVE was very polite and thoughtful and considerate and helpful.
+The feedback from LIVE was very polite and thoughtful and considerate and helpful, which was nice.

-However, I also wish I could get much harsher feedback.
+However, I also wish I could get a taste of much harsher feedback.
 I'm very comfortable with being [heckled](https://youtu.be/WMJ1H3Ai-qs?si=EteR12SrofKoR1oM) and [dismissed](https://www.todepond.com/wikiblogarden/better-computing/just/read/) and [ignored](https://www.todepond.com/wikiblogarden/men/no/not/like/that/).
 I just wish the hecklers were higher quality.
 So far they've all been terrible and useless.
 Most only give a [boo/hurrah](https://en.m.wikipedia.org/wiki/Emotivism) response.

 I **challenge** you (yes, you) to critique my work *well*.
-Find its flaws, and spell them out, for us all to see.
+Find its flaws and spell them out for us all to see.

 ## Examples